 Sharing groups allow agencies to share specific types of client data with another agency or groups of agencies in specific, customizable ways.
-System administrators can allow agencies to share data uniformly with all other agencies by exclusively using the Default Group, or set up more complex networks of sharing by using additional sharing groups.
+System administrators can allow agencies to share data uniformly with all other agencies by exclusively using the Default sharing group, or they can set up more complex sharing networks by using additional sharing groups.
 We’ll look at both options and discuss best practices around the use of sharing groups.

 The Default Group

-All agencies automatically belong to the Default Group.
-At a minimum, system administrators need to establish how data is shared with other agencies in the Default Group.
-To edit these sharing settings, hover over Default Group until you see the edit icon.
+All agencies automatically belong to the Default sharing group.
+At a minimum, system administrators must establish how to share data with other agencies in the Default group.
+To do this, start by navigating to MANAGE > SHARING.

 Adding a New Sharing Group

-Within the agency’s sharing settings, click ADD SHARING GROUP.
+On the SHARING DEFAULTS page, click ADD SHARING GROUP.

-Note: While all agencies are, by default, part of the Default Group, the only way for additional sharing group settings to apply is to add the group to an additional agency or agencies.
-Once the group is added to other agencies, the settings of that group will only apply to the agencies to which the group was added.
+Note: While all agencies are, by default, part of the Default group, the only way for additional sharing group settings to apply is to add the group to another agency or agencies.
+Once the group is added to other agencies, that group’s settings will only apply to the agencies to which the group was added.

 Modifying Sharing Settings within a Sharing Group

-In the image below, you’ll see the sharing group configuration for two different agencies that both have the same sharing group added to their sharing settings.
+The image below shows the sharing group configuration for two agencies with the same sharing group added to their sharing settings.
 Since both agencies are part of the same sharing group, they will both be able to see client data entered by staff at the other agency.
 However, staff at Agency B will not be able to see notes added by staff at Agency A, while staff at Agency A will be able to see notes added by staff at Agency B.

 Sharing Rules With Multiple Sharing Groups

-When an agency belongs to more than one sharing group, it is possible for that agency to be set up to share the same client record component in more than one way with the same agency or agencies.
+It is possible for an agency that belongs to more than one sharing group to be set up to share the same client record component in more than one way with the same agency or agencies.
 When this is the case, the more “open” level of sharing overrides the more “closed” level.

-For instance, in the example earlier, both Agency A and B are part of the Default Group as well as an additional sharing group.
+For instance, in the example above, both Agency A and B are part of the Default group plus an additional sharing group.
 If Agency B has notes set to “Not Shared” in the Default Group and “Full Shared” in the added sharing group, notes added by Agency B are fully shared with Agency A.

 Changing Sharing Settings

-If an agency wishes to change the way data is being shared with another agency or agencies at any point, this can be configured within sharing groups.
-These changes are applied to all historical data that has been created by the agency, as well as any new data entered after the change is made.
+Sharing group configurations can be edited at any point to change how data is shared with other agencies.
+These changes are applied to all historical data created by the agency, as well as any new data entered after the change is made.